 A new store has opened in a old church in Gustavsberg, Stockholm.
-With focus on Swedish small-scale craftsmanship and environmental considerations this is a true gem in the archipelago outside of Stockholm.
+It is named Oldschool Hantverk and focuses on Swedish small-scale craftsmanship and environmental considerations.
+This is a true gem in the archipelago outside of Stockholm.
 With a far-reaching perspective on materials and manufacturing techniques this store holds a number of classics together with an impressive collection of contemporary design.

 The founder, Martina Danielsson, has a background from Carl Malmsten furniture design in Stockholm.
 We had a quick talk with her where she explained the store and the story behind the store.